akdasa-studios/shlokas/README.md

 ### Environment

-There are two options on how to run the application:
+There are two options for launching services:
 1. Use prebuild containers — a fast and easy way to run the application.
 You don't need to build anything.
 This option is for you if you are working on the Shlokas app but not the services.
 2. Build all the services from the sources.
 This option is for you if you are working on a specific service and want to modify, build, and run it.